stefan22/grandGruntjs/README.md

 - added a secondary font and moved google fonts from index page to sass folders.
-- adding all of the files (cause if you clone this folder and then run npm etc... and don't have latest RVN files installed, then you needto update before running grunt)
+- adding all of the files (cause if you clone this folder and then run npm etc... and don't have latest RVN files installed, then you need to update prior to running grunt)

 <hr />